Yes, there is a Quaker congregation in Hamilton (in Ontario, Canada). Our official name is Hamilton Monthly Meeting, The Religious Society of Friends.

 Nearly everyone at some time seems to want to find God in themselves, even those who find it hard to believe that God exists.
 Using a different image or concept such as 'spirit' or 'light' can be helpful.

 The silence may be broken if someone present feels called to say something which will deepen and enrich worship.
 Anyone is free to speak as long as it is done in response to a prompting of the spirit which comes in the course of the meeting.
 This breaks the silence for the moment, but does not interrupt it.
+A strong tradition holds that one should not speak more than once in any given meeting for worship.

 Listen with an open mind to what is said.
 Each contribution may help somebody, but our needs are different and can be met in different ways.
 If something does not speak to your condition or need, try to reach the spirit behind the words.
 The speaker wants to help the meeting, so take care not to reject the offering by negative criticism.